jhpyle/docassemble/_docs/documents.md

 {: .table .table-bordered }

 The `tr` prefix in `{% raw %}{%tr ... %}{% endraw %}` means "process
-the Jinja2 in this row, but don't actually include this row in the assembed document."
+the Embedded DALang in this row, but don't actually include this row in the assembed document."

 When using a "for" loop over the columns of a table, you would include